bharath12b5/mvn-linux/Building-CouchDB.md

     _For more info on the above see the [bugzilla diff](https://bugzilla.mozilla.org/attachment.cgi?id=520157&action=diff)_

-7. Prepare the src code using autoconf
+    iv) Prepare the src code using autoconf

         autoconf-2.13

-8. Create a workspace directory and cd into it
+    v) Create a workspace directory and cd into it

         mkdir /<source_root>/js-1.8.5/js/src/build_OPT.OBJ
         cd /<source_root>/js-1.8.5/js/src/build_OPT.OBJ

-9. Run the Configure step
+    vi) Run the Configure step

         ../configure --prefix=/usr

-10. Go ahead and make SpiderMonkey
+    vii) Go ahead and make SpiderMonkey

         make

-11. To verify the SpiderMonkey build, run the tests

-        make check

-12. If no error is found, install SpiderMonkey:
+    viii) If no error is found, install SpiderMonkey:

         sudo make install

-13. Install Erlang:
+4. Install Erlang

   _**NOTE:** Steps 1 & 2 within the following Erlang instruction links should be ignored ( as we have already covered those steps earlier in this recipe )._